 Deciding what to Sell on Amazon

 You don’t need us telling you what you should or shouldn’t sell on Amazon.
-But a good PL product should have low sales rank, high-ranking keywords, few reviews, and a reasonable asking price.
+But a good PL product should have low The sales rank of products on Amazon ind… More, high-ranking keywords, few reviews, and a reasonable asking price.
 And to be worth sourcing for Amazon, it should also be light, durable, and non-seasonal.

 Software tools can help you find good PL products and narrow down your shortlist.
 Start with Profit Bandit and work your way through our list of tools for analyzing your competition.
 You can also find Amazon inventory sourcing tips on seller forums and online directories like WebRetailer.